 This is an OU level 3 module.
 OU level 3 modules build on study skills and subject knowledge acquired from previous studies at OU levels 1 and 2.
 They are intended only for students who have recent experience of higher education in a related subject.

 To study this module you require sound skills in analytical thought and essay writing, and the ability to assimilate and critique a diverse range of source materials.
-These skills are taught in our history modules, such as Early modern Europe: society and culture c.1500-1780 (A223), The British Isles and the modern world, 1789-1914 (A225) or Exploring history: medieval to modern 1400-1900 (A200) (now discontinued).
-There is no requirement for you to have completed OU level 2 study prior to taking A326, but it’s highly recommended.
+These skills are taught in our history modules, such as Early modern Europe: society and culture c.1500–1780 (A223) or The British Isles and the modern world, 1789–1914 (A225).
+There is no requirement for you to have completed OU level 2 study prior to taking this module, but it’s highly recommended.

 If you have any doubt about the suitability of the module, please speak to an adviser.